aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 ## Architecture

-The top half of the architecture diagram below depicts the main solution that this repositority contains.
-The bottom half of the diagram depicts a typical usage scenraio for a team's CI/CD pipeline to use the validate API.
+The top half of the architecture diagram below depicts the main solution that this repository contains.
+The bottom half of the diagram depicts a typical usage scenario for a team's CI/CD pipeline to use the validate API.

-An AWS CodeBuild project and AWS CodePipeline are also provided for an end to end example, and are dicussed with full install instructions later in the readme. (see section [Test using example CodePipeline](#test-using-example-CodePipeline))
+An AWS CodeBuild project and AWS CodePipeline are also provided for an end-to-end example, and are discussed with full install instructions later in the readme. (see section [Test using example CodePipeline](#test-using-example-CodePipeline))

 ![CodePipeline example](./docs/CodePipelineExample.png)

 This codebase will create a private API endpoint which can be used within your CI/CD pipeline AWS CodeBuild job to submit AWS CloudFormation templates to it.
-The API will then use the Cloud Conformity Template Scanner API to perform vulnerability scans upon the cloudformation.
+The API will then use the Cloud Conformity Template Scanner API to perform vulnerability scans upon the AWS Cloudformation templates.
 By using the API caller's AWS account number, you can be sure that the checks performed are exactly the same as the Cloud Conformity real time scanning running against the destination account.

 Results from the API are returned in Cucumber JSON format, to enable easy viewing as part of CodeBuild test reports.